DevanshSK/Javascript_shooter_game/notes.md

 -> Add power and friction to the velocity of the particle.

 # Adding score on HTML
--> Keep tect on HTML.
+-> Keep text on HTML.
 -> Position fixed so it does not create any problems.
 -> Different score on deleting and shrinking enemy.

+# Add start game button ui
+-> Change display using JS event listener.

+# Restart game button
+-> Reset the game.